achyuth4/OpenGPT-LLMStudio/README.md

 ## Training your model

-With H2O LLM Studio, training your large language model is easy and intuitive.
+With AchyuthGPT LLM Studio, training your large language model is easy and intuitive.
 First, upload your dataset and then start training your model.

 ### Starting an experiment

-H2O LLM Studio allows to tune a variety of parameters and enables fast iterations to be able to explore different hyperparameters easily.
+AchyuthGPT LLM Studio allows to tune a variety of parameters and enables fast iterations to be able to explore different hyperparameters easily.
 The default settings are chosen with care and should give a good baseline.
 The most important parameters are:

 - **LLM Backbone**: This parameter determines the LLM architecture to use.